hyperledger-labs/hyperledger-labs.github.io/labs/private-transaction-families.md

 # Lab Name

-Private-transaction-families
+private-transaction-families

 # Short Description

-Private-transaction-families system provides a mechanism for privacy over Hyperledger Sawtooth by enforcing a policy of access control to the ledger.
+private-transaction-families system provides a mechanism for privacy over Hyperledger Sawtooth by enforcing a policy of access control to the ledger.

-This project provides benefits for both application developers seeking to define and implement privacy-preserving distributed ledgers, and for service providers seeking to provide blockchain services with access restriction to the ledger data.
+This lab provides benefits for both application developers seeking to define and implement privacy-preserving distributed ledgers, and for service providers seeking to provide blockchain services with access restriction to the ledger data.

 # Scope of Lab